bradrn/cabal/doc/how-to-run-in-windows.rst

 The Windows toolchain and environment
 -------------------------------------

+In general, Cabal should not require any Windows-specific configuration.
+The major exception is when external C libraries are required, in which case those libraries must be installed if not yet present, and Cabal must be informed of their location.

 `MinGW <https://www.mingw-w64.org/>`_ is a set of software packages for the Windows platform that enable development and compilation targeting the native Windows API.
 MinGW does not offer a complete developer environment so it usually